rneuhausler/coralModel-TDA-study/README.md

 # coralModel-TDA-study

 This repository contains the code and overview of running coralModel to recreate the outputs for (our paper).
 In order to run all of the shell files in the repository scripts from [zigzagcoralmodel](https://github.com/rmcdomaths/zigzagcoralmodel) need to be cloned, please refer to the bottom of this document for full instructions.
+Alternatively, one can download the simulated data from figshare.
+Please refer to [zigzagcoralmodel](https://github.com/rmcdomaths/zigzagcoralmodel) for this approach.

 ## Acknowledgement